SEO BLOG

 Some forums you can try include:

-Just by monitoring these forums and taking part in the discussion, you’ll be able to hone in your buyer personas’ pain points.
-These are great pointers of where your content gaps exist.
+By monitoring these forums and taking part in the discussion, you can hone in your buyer personas’ pain points.
+These are fantastic indicators for where your content gaps exist.

 BuzzSumo